follperson/follzam/pull_request_template.md

 - I followed the collaboration policy in the syllabus, and did not look at any other student's code (or have them dictate it to me).
 I did not share my code with any other student.
 - All students I discussed the assignment with are listed above.

-I understand that violation of this policy is considered academic dishonesty, and has serious consequences, including course failure.
+I understand that violation of the course policy is considered academic dishonesty, and has serious consequences, including course failure.
+Full policy details are in the syllabus.

 If I have any questions about the policies in the syllabus, I will contact the instructors.